 Speaking of drinking try to limit yourself when you are abroad, especially if you are traveling alone.
 I’m not saying to give up drinking, just to be aware of your surroundings, hang out with people you trust, and don’t lose control.

-When I travel alone I like to meet groups of people at my accommodation or hang out with new found friends from social media.
-However, for the most part, I would rather spend my money on drinking tea and cappuccinos at a quiet cafe then drinks at the bar.
+When I travel alone, I like to meet groups of people at my accommodation or hang out with new friends from social media.
+However, for the most part, I would rather spend my money on drinking tea and cappuccinos at a quiet cafe than drinks at a bar.

 Don’t Forget About Contraceptives

-Contraceptives are something that should be thought about prior to any big trip.
+Contraceptives are something that should be thought about before any big trip.
 The longer your trip the more you’ll have to plan as contraceptives may not be readily available abroad.

-On our next big two year jaunt, I decided it was time to get an IUD and not worry about birth control pills or periods.
-This may be TMI, but the last time I had a period was in 2015 and it is glorious.
+On our next big two-year jaunt, I decided it was time to get an IUD and not worry about birth control pills or periods.
+This may be TMI, but the last time I had a period was in 2015, which is glorious.